🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 For instance, if a new employee has no idea about operating a copy machine, some other colleague may instantly demonstrate it in practice and how to get the job done.
 This informal way of obtaining knowledge is a quick help for the new worker and one of the best example of spontaneous and informal learning context.

-However, in formal education, instruction is planned, direct, non-contextualized, and formulated.
+However, in formal education, instruction is planned, directed, non-contextualized, and formulated.
 The instructor and learners take up the training course intentionally and with a clear objective in mind.
 Training is limited in time and has certain boundaries, which makes it impossible to fully control the educational process.

 Lifelong learning process